-Sage is also great for soothing inflammation, try a sage gargle for sore throat relief.
+Sage is also great for soothing inflammation and often used in remedies, like this sage gargle for sore throat relief.

 Peppermint (Mentha x piperita)

-The antispasmodic and antimicrobial properties of peppermint has been traditionally used for relaxing the muscles and relieving tension, as well as for treating infections.
+The antispasmodic and antimicrobial properties of peppermint have traditionally been used for relaxing the muscles and relieving tension, as well as for treating infections.
 The main compound in peppermint is menthol, an essential oil that not only provides a fresh feeling, but also relaxes the gastrointestinal tissue, reducing inflammation.

 A peppermint tincture for treating inflammatory bowel syndrome (IBS) will help relieve the cramps and bloating that are common in people with this health condition.

 Darling in the kitchen, basil has a highly aromatic scent.
 It is most likely native to India, but there are around 150 varieties flourishing around the world.
 Its principal medicinal action revolves around the digestive system as it can relieve flatulence, stomach pains, colic, indigestion, nausea, vomiting, and intestinal worms.
 However, it also interacts closely with the nervous system, effectively treating nervous irritability and fatigue.